Women as imams: United States

 Many perceived the Wadud prayer to be an inevitable reaction to the deplorable situation of women in mosques in North America.
 The attention garnered by the event forced more conservative Muslim organizations to publicly acknowledge the situation and call for changes.
 ISNA responded with guidelines for women-friendly mosques.
 Scholars such as Imam Zaid Shakir and Dr. Louay M. Safi have been calling attention to and working to change mosque conditions for years.
 Progressives and others would argue, though, that mosque conditions are merely a symptom of a widespread sense of male entitlement following centuries of male privilege in the intellectual and political power centers of Islam.

 Women continue to lead prayers in the United States in their communities with or without media coverage: Nakia Jackson led Eid prayers in 2006 and 2007, with Laury Silvers giving the khutba.
 When Nakia Jackson led Laury Silvers in prayer, Silvers was a Muslim and a professor at Skidmore College teaching Islam; it was her first time having a prayer led by a woman in which it was Nakia Jackson.
 Jackson's leadership as a female in Islam allowed women to challenge the norms of Islamic culture and sparked a movement to break traditional barriers.
 Ultimately, the end goal was to develop a community and global movement that would stimulate and encourage Islamic female leadership that is equal to those of men.
 Qalbu Maryam Women's Mosque, established in Berkeley California is one of the few progressive mosques in the USA that is also inclusive of all people, Founder Rabi'a Keeble has acted as Imam on some occasions but insists that women should learn to lead prayer, call to prayer, and all aspects of participation once held only for males.

 Since early 2006, Muslims for Progressive Values has had a continuous gender-equal prayer space in West Hollywood, California.
 Both men and women are allowed to lead prayers and deliver a khutba.
 Although congregants may choose to position themselves wherever they like, there is no gender segregation policy during prayer.
 The first dedicated gender-equal prayer space in the United States was founded by Fatima Thompson and Imam Daayiee Abdullah in Washington D.C., as a sister mosque to the El-Tawhid Juma Circle founded two years previously in Toronto (see above).
 Imam Pamela K. Taylor led the DC congregation prayers for Eid Ul Adha in 2010 at the All Souls Church.
 She also gave the inaugural sermon for the MPV mosque in Columbus, OH in 2012 with a sermon focused on God's Love.

+In 2015, the Women’s Mosque of America opened in Los Angeles, California, which includes female imams.